Skip to Content

 Local lore says new members were led up a winding trail in the back of the house, a ceremony was performed, then new members were led inside and the door was locked.
 There was no way out once they were inside -- the door only worked from the outside.

-Redlands has 140 years worth of history (founded in 1881 and incorporated in 1888), so this list is nowhere near complete.
+There you have it, Haunted Redlands.
+Redlands has 140 years' worth of history (founded in 1881 and incorporated in 1888), so this list is nowhere near complete.

 If you have a local ghost story or have encountered one of the hauntings listed above, please share your experience by emailing Niko@aboutredlands.com!
 We will add your experience to this article.